-A generous gift from the late Marquis de Amodio provides for the award of up to six scholarships each year to enable graduates of Swiss universities to undertake a course of advanced study at the University of Oxford as members of Lincoln College.
-The four Berrow Foundation Scholarships and two Berrow Foundation Lord Florey Scholarships cover all University and College fees, college accommodation costs and a generous living allowance.
+A generous gift from the late Marquis de Amodio provides for the award of six or more scholarships each year to enable graduates of Swiss universities to undertake a course of advanced study at the University of Oxford as members of Lincoln College.
+The Berrow Foundation Scholarships and Berrow Foundation Lord Florey Scholarships cover all Course fees, college accommodation costs and a generous living allowance.
 They are tenable for up to three years.

 Berrow Foundation Scholarships

 Berrow Foundation Scholars may follow any course of study within the University leading to the award of a higher degree.
 Candidates must be nationals of and domiciled in either Switzerland or Liechtenstein.
 They should currently be members of one of the following universities: Berne, Fribourg, Geneva, Lausanne, Neuchâtel or the Ecole Polytechnique Fédérale of Lausanne, or must not be more than five years beyond graduation from a first degree at one of these institutions (except for candidates in Medicine, for whom the five years limit dates from obtaining the Federal Diploma in Medicine).